 Error 4: Comments in JSON

-JSON does NOT support comments.
-Any form of comment will cause a parse error.
+JSON does not support comments.
+Any comment syntax will break parsing.

 The Error